CasperDev/vz-dis-dos/doc/source/Chapter1/floppystorage.rst

 The position of a track always refers to the center of the diskette.
 Therefore, reliable writing and retrieval of the data depends very much on how precisely the diskette is centered.
-Unfortunately, the LASER DD20 drive tends to not press the floppy disks precisely onto the canoes.
-Please note the help and control options mentioned in the "Inserting a floppy disk" section.
+Unfortunately, the **LASER DD20** drive tends to not press the floppy disks precisely onto the canoes.
+Please note the help and control options mentioned in the :ref:`Inserting a floppy disk` section.

-To protect the floppy disks, the drive motor is only switched on immediately before the write or Read operations - turned on and then immediately turned off again.
+To protect the floppy disks, the drive motor is only switched on immediately before the Write or Read operations - turned on and then immediately turned off again.
 You will receive a visual indication of this process in the form of a lit LED (light emitting diode) on the front of the drive.
-If this lights up, you should not remove or insert a disk (see pressing procedure).
+If this lights up, you should not remove or insert a disk (see :ref:`head pressing process <Inserting a floppy disk>`).